wvanderwey/ROP/Get-started.md

 ![](https://sergheimangul.files.wordpress.com/2016/05/rprofile_family.png)

-ROP also provides individual level resolution, where the number of reads assigned to each repeat instance is reported.
+ROP also provides gene level resolution (`mappedReads_chr22_repeatProfilerepeatGene.csv`) , where the number of reads assigned to each repeat instance is reported.
 Each instance is represented in the following format `Family__Class__Instance` allowing to retrieve the particular class and family the repeat instance belongs to.
 For example `L1____LINE____L1MD` corresponds to element L1MD from L1 gamily of LINE class.